Switzerland: Official and widely spoken languages

 National Language Recognition

 Legal recognition of dialects is a cornerstone of the country’s identity.
-The federal constitution designates four national options, each with its own historical and cultural significance1.
-German, French, Italian, and Romansh are all formally acknowledged, reflecting the diversity of the population1.
+The federal constitution designates four national options, each with its own historical and cultural significance.
+German, French, Italian, and Romansh are all formally acknowledged, reflecting the diversity of the population.

-For example, Romansh was recognized as an official regional option in 1938, highlighting its cultural importance1.
+For example, Romansh was recognized as an official regional option in 1938, highlighting its cultural importance.
 This legal support ensures that even smaller communities can preserve their unique traditions.

 language switzerland